Poster Design + Illustration

 Elgin Street, one of downtown Ottawa's main thoroughfares, has been undergoing a major construction project since January 2019.
 In preparation for the project, many of the street's retail owners got together and formed the I Dig Elgin campaign aimed at keeping a fun, positive and inviting atmosphere throughout construction time.
-As construction fences went up, I worked with the great campaign team on the design of cheerful posters to brighten the construction landscape.
+I worked with the great campaign team on the design of cheerful posters to brighten the construction landscape.

 I started the design process by taking a long walk up and down Elgin with my camera to find any standout buildings or details that could be symbolic of the street.
 I was immediately drawn to its many churches, beautiful little details on heritage buildings, and how the street is generally made of 2-story boxy buildings.